Smithienious/dotfiles/README.md

 - This script comes bundled with plugins, allowing you to take advantage of functionality of many sorts to your shell.
 They are each documented in the README file in their respective `plugins/` folder on the [Oh My Zsh wiki](https://github.com/ohmyzsh/ohmyzsh/wiki).

-- This script links `/mnt/wsl/` into your home directory.
-This is a folder shared between all the WSL2 machines on your computer.

 ## How to install this config

 - Clone the repository, preferably to your home directory